 The Powerdown state is a low power sleep mode that the Serializer and Deserializer will occupy while waiting for initialization.
-You can also use TPWDN\ and RPWDN\ to reduce power when there are no pending data transfers.
-The Deserializer enters Powerdown when RPWDN\ is driven low.
-In Powerdown, the PLL stops and the outputs go into TRI-STATE, which reduces supply current to the μA range.
+You can also use TPWDN and RPWDN to reduce power when there are no pending data transfers.
+The Deserializer enters powerdown mode when RPWDN is driven low.
+In powerdown mode, the PLL stops and the outputs enter TRI-STATE, which reduces supply current to the μA range.

-To bring the Deserializer block out of the Powerdown state, the system drives RPWDN\ high.
+To bring the Deserializer block out of the Powerdown state, the system drives RPWDN high.
 When the Deserializer exits Powerdown, it automatically enters the Initialization state.
 The system must then allow time for Initialization before data transfer can begin.

-The TPWDN\ driven to a low condition forces the Serializer block into low power consumption where the supply current is in the μA range.
+The TPWDN pin driven low forces the Serializer block into low power consumption, where the supply current is in the μA range.
 The Serializer PLL stops and the output goes into a TRI-STATE condition.